-5 Implications for modelling
+5. Implications for modelling

-As there is no unambiguous scientific support for the widespread belief in "humic substances", the question of how long organic carbon remains in soil is largely related to (a) physical protection and (b) how often the once photosynthesised dead organic matter is recycled in the soil food web.
+As there is no unambiguous scientific support for the widespread belief in "humic substances" (here defined as very large and highly complex, poorly degradable organic molecules with manifold aromatic rings; Lehmann and Kleber, 2015), the question how long organic carbon remains in soil is largely related to a) physical protection and b) how often the once photosynthesized dead organic matter is recycled in the soil food web.
 For both processes soil animals are of great importance, as we have shown above.
 Biomass and abundance of soil animals are generally constrained by temperature, humidity and food (living or dead organic matter).
 However, the effects of these constraints on their activity are not simply additive, nor is there any simple relation between biomass and activity.
 For example, despite overall unfavourable conditions for the majority of soil organisms, burrowing activity in deserts can be extremely high (Filser and Prasse, 2008).
-Moreover, there is increasing evidence that fauna effects on energy and nutrient flow can be at least partly decoupled from other abiotic and biotic factors (Frouz et al., 2013).
-De Vries et al. (2013) even concluded that "soil food web properties strongly and consistently predicted processes of C and N cycling across land use systems and geographic locations, and they were a better predictor of these processes than land use".
+Moreover there is increasing evidence that fauna effects on energy and nutrient flow can be at least partly decoupled from other abiotic and biotic factors (Frouz et al., 2013).
+De Vries et al. (2013) even concluded that "Soil food web properties strongly and consistently predicted processes of C and N cycling across land use systems and geographic locations, and they were a better predictor of these processes than land use".
 This implies that knowledge of fauna may increase our prediction power.
-The thermodynamic viewpoint makes the issue even more relevant: reaction speed increases with temperature, but most soil organisms are rather adapted to relatively cool conditions and might thus be pushed beyond their niche limits - with eventually negative consequences on their activity (see Sect.
-4).
+The thermodynamic viewpoint makes the issue even more relevant: reaction speed increases with temperature, but most soil organisms are rather adapted to relatively cool conditions and might thus be pushed beyond their niche limits with eventually negative consequences on their activity, see Sect.
+4.